MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamworkDeletedTeamChannelMember.md

 Update the role of a conversationMember in a team.or channel.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgTeamworkDeletedTeamChannelMember](/powershell/module/Microsoft.Graph.Teams/Update-MgTeamworkDeletedTeamChannelMember?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)